Alab-NII/eval_vl_glue/eval_vl_glue/README.md

 pip install -e .
 ```

-- **extractor** contains the PyTorch definition of the image detector.
+- **extractor** contains the PyTorch definition of our image extractor.
 - **transformers_volta** provides volta models with Huggingface's transformers' like interface.
 - **volta_image_feature.py** defines how to change extracted image features for the volta models.